 If you’re relatively certain that what you’re seeing is seizures in your goldfish, your best bet is to reach out to an agricultural or aquatic veterinarian who can help guide you through possible treatment options.
 However, there are a few far more likely things you should consider.

 Flashing is a behavior goldfish will exhibit when they are itchy or in pain.
 This behavior consists of goldfish rapidly shooting around the tank, often twitching or bumping into décor or sides.
-Goldfish will flash when they have parasites that are causing irritation, like Ich or Anchor worms, or when something in the water is causing them irritation, like elevated ammonia or nitrite levels.
-Fungal infections, ammonia burns, and other irritants can lead to flashing.
+Goldfish will flash when they have parasites that are causing irritation, like Ich or anchor worms, or when something in the water is irritating them, like elevated ammonia or nitrite levels.
+Fungal infections, ammonia burns, and other irritants can also lead to flashing.

 If your goldfish is experiencing severe stress, which can be caused by a variety of things, including an inappropriate tank environment, bullying from tank mates, and illness, they may also show seizure-like activity accompanied by tremors.
 Rapid changes in tank water or a sudden change in the pH of the tank, like after a large water change, can also lead to shock and tremors in goldfish, along with the other tank inhabitants.